 Lesson 7: Never be desperate.
 If you cannot access the station social media accounts, but you can access the email account.
 Don’t cave and tell people to drop you an email because that’s seriously uncool.
-You can be uncool by not responding to the social media posts because you can’t but always remember the great mathematical equation: seriously uncool < uncool
+You can be uncool by not responding to the social media posts because you must always remember the great mathematical equation: seriously uncool < uncool

 Lesson 8: Running to the bathroom is a no no when alone in studio.
 You never know what barriers you need to cross when you close the studio door.
 A colleague could stop you to talk, you could trip and fall and have to limp back slowly or, like me, you might pull the handle off the stall door from the inside.
 Whatever happens, you risk having your listeners having to listen to silence while you’re stuck listening to the soothing sounds of second hand water falling on porcelain.

 Lesson 9: Be on time.
 Keeping the news team waiting will likely make them upset.
 One should also listen to their news team.
 News is not a 3 minute smoke break.
 Having a cigarette during news after you’ve arrived late may result in a headline like, “Richard Chemaly sex tape leaks”